leocape/api/source/index.html.md

 Before getting going, head to the <strong>Profile screen</strong>.
 Enable 2FA and then create an API key.

-1Save the API key and Secret and do not share it with anyone.
+Save the API key and Secret and do not share it with anyone.

 The public endpoints do not require authentication, but the private endpoints do